The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 What we like

-Watersafe’s 10-in-1 test kit falls short of a lab test, but it offers more actionable results than a TDS water tester.
+Watersafe’s 10-in-1 test kit falls short of a lab test, but it offers more actionable results than a TDS reader.
 At a moment’s notice, you can check for lead and bacteria before making baby formula or any time you notice a change in your water quality.
 The testing process is more complex than with strips you dip into a glass of water.
 Some measuring is required, but the trade-off is accuracy.
 Watersafe test kits are an invaluable tool in anyone’s water quality toolbox.

 Comparison Table